MGXlab/Viromics-Workshop-MGX/_episodes/30_introduction.md

 `install.packages("insect")`

-The installation might take a couple of minutes so in the meantime open a new terminal, activate the same environment (`conda activate day3`) and continue with the steps below
+The installation might take a couple of minutes so in the meantime open a new terminal, activate the same environment (`conda activate day3`) and continue with the next exercise